Latakia (tobacco)

 Latakia tobacco (تبغ اللاذقية) is a sun-dried and smoke-cured tobacco product.
-Its origins come from Syria and is named after its major port city of Latakia, though large production has permanently moved to Cyprus due to varying and compounding sociopolitical issues within Syrian borders.
+It originated in Syria and is named after Syria's major port city of Latakia, though large-scale production has permanently moved to Cyprus due to varying and compounding sociopolitical issues within Syrian borders.
+It is in the family of fire-cured tobaccos in which the leaves are dried (cured) over burning hardwood.
+The process that sets Latakia apart from other fire-cured tobaccos involves the use of heavy volumes of smoke from both dried and live material from aromatic woods.

 Latakia was potentially discovered by accident when a bumper crop resulted in surplus tobacco; the farmers stored the excess tobacco in the rafters of their home, which at the time was an effective way of preservation as the smoke from the open wood fires used for heat and light would slowly dry and cure food over time.
-This process of moderate temperature smoke curing is one of the defining factors of its complex aroma.
+This process of moderate-temperature smoke-curing is one of the defining factors of Latakia's complex aroma.